syncfusion-content/ej2-treemap-docs/ej2-javascript/treemap/accessibility.md

 # Accessibility in ##Platform_Name## TreeMap control

-TreeMap has built-in accessibility features like screen reading and WAI-ARIA attributes.

 The TreeMap control follows commonly used accessibility guidelines and standards, such as [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles).

 The accessibility compliance for the TreeMap control is outlined below.